 Oak Canyon Nature Center

 Anaheim is so much more than just tourist destinations, and Oak Canyon Nature Center is proof of that.
 Oak Canyon Nature Center sits on 58-acres in Anaheim Hills and gives the community the ability to enjoy wide open space in nature.
-Running through the park is a year-round stream that intertwines with three adjoining canyons which consists of four miles of hiking trails.
+Running through the park is a year-round stream that intertwines with three adjoining canyons which consist of four miles of hiking trails.